• Home»

 Who can be a registered agent for a Nevada LLC?

-What is “good standing” for a Nevada LLC?
+What does “good standing” mean for a Nevada LLC?

-Good standing means your LLC has filed all required documents, paid all fees, and complied with state rules.
+Good standing means that a Nevada LLC has filed all required documents, paid all fees, and complied with state rules.
 Only LLCs in good standing can access state certificates and contracts.

 Can I handle Nevada LLC compliance myself?